Saturday, May 14, 2011

 1975: Listeners in Jacksonville, Florida knocked out phone service in that city while calling in to win tickets from a radio station to an Elvis Presley concert.

-1978: Jimmy Buffett sang "Son of a Sailor" on the television show Saturday Night Live.
+1978: Jimmy Buffett sang "Son Of A Sailor" on the television show Saturday Night Live.

 1978: "Feels So Good" hit #1 on the Adult Contemporary chart for Chuck Mangione.

 1978: The count was up to 17 weeks at #1 for the Soundtrack to "Saturday Night Fever".
 Wings had a distant #2 with London Town while Eric Clapton Slowhand was #3.
 Kansas remained at #4 with Point of Know Return and Jefferson Starship checked in at 5 with Earth.
-The rest of the Top Ten: Jackson Browne's Running On Empty was #6, Chuck Mangione moved up to 7 with Feels So Good, Warren Zevon had a top ten album in Excitable Boy, Billy Joel's great album The Stranger was finally on its way down at #9 in its 32nd week and Champagne Jam, a very underrated album from the Atlanta Rhythm Section was #10.
+The rest of the Top 10: Jackson Browne's Running On Empty was #6, Chuck Mangione moved up to 7 with Feels So Good, Warren Zevon had a Top 10 album in Excitable Boy, Billy Joel's great album The Stranger was finally on its way down at #9 in its 32nd week and Champagne Jam, a very underrated album from the Atlanta Rhythm Section was #10.

 1978: "If I Can't Have You" by Yvonne Elliman became the fourth song from Saturday Night Fever to reach #1 on this date.
 It finally toppled "Night Fever" by the Bee Gees, which fell to #5 after eight consecutive weeks at the top.
 The Bee Gees also set a Rock Era record by writing four songs that were consecutive #1's for 15 weeks.
 They were "Stayin' Alive", "(Love Is) Thicker Than Water" for Andy Gibb, "Night Fever" and finally the #1 for Elliman.
-That broke the record set by the Beatles, when they wrote three songs ("I Want to Hold Your Hand", "She Loves You" and "Can't Buy Me Love"), that topped the charts for a total of 14 weeks.
-"The Closer I Get To You", from Roberta Flack and Donny Hathaway was #2 and Wings had the third most popular song "With a Little Luck".
-Johnny Mathis & Deniece Williams teamed for #4--"Too Much, Too Little, Too Late" and "Night Fever", John Travolta & Olivia Newton-John had already moved on with "You're the One That I Want" from the great Grease Soundtrack, Jefferson Starship's fine "Count On Me" was #8, Kansas placed their classic at #9 after 16 weeks and "Imaginary Lover" became the second top ten for the Atlanta Rhythm Section.
+That broke the record set by the Beatles, when they wrote three songs ("I Want To Hold Your Hand", "She Loves You" and "Can't Buy Me Love"), that topped the charts for a total of 14 weeks.
+"The Closer I Get To You", from Roberta Flack and Donny Hathaway was #2 and Wings had the third most popular song "With A Little Luck".
+Johnny Mathis & Deniece Williams teamed for #4--"Too Much, Too Little, Too Late" and "Night Fever", John Travolta & Olivia Newton-John had already moved on with "You're the One That I Want" from the great Grease Soundtrack, Jefferson Starship's fine "Count On Me" was #8, Kansas placed their classic "Dust In The Wind" at #9 after 16 weeks and "Imaginary Lover" became the second Top 10 for the Atlanta Rhythm Section.

 1979: The Donny & Marie Osmond television special A Little Bit of Country, A Little Bit of Rock 'n' Roll aired on ABC with guests Chuck Berry and Chubby Checker.

-1981: Joan Weber, whose one and only hit, "Let Me Go, Lover" spent four weeks at #1 in 1955, died of heart failure at the of 45 in Ancora, New Jersey.
+1981: Joan Weber, whose one and only hit, "Let Me Go, Lover" spent four weeks at #1 in 1955, died of heart failure at the age of 45 in Ancora, New Jersey.

-1985: Bruce Springsteen married Julianne Phillips.
+1985: Bruce Springsteen married Julianne Phillips in Lake Oswego, Oregon.

 2010: Jimmy Dean died at the age of 81 of natural causes at his home in Varina, Virginia.

-2010: Patti LaBelle received an honorary Doctorate in Humane Letters from her hometown university of Temple in Philadelphia, Pennsylvania.
+2010: Patti LaBelle received an honorary doctorate in humane letters from her hometown university of Temple in Philadelphia, Pennsylvania.

-2012: Donald Dunn, bass guitarist of the Mar-Keys ("Last Night") and Booker T. & the M.G.'s, died May 13, 2012 in Tokyo, Japan.
+2012: Donald Dunn, bass guitarist of the Mar-Keys ("Last Night") and Booker T. & the M.G.'s, died in his sleep May 13, 2012 in Tokyo, Japan.
+He was 70.

 Born This Day: